probcomp/pldi2019-gen-experiments/README.md

 # pldi2019-gen-experiments
 Experiments for PLDI 2019 submission on Gen

-Basic instructions to run the experiments.
+## Basic instructions to set up the Julia environment.

 1. Download and install Julia v0.7